|

 the first and second principal point of the doublet (even if consisting

-of a pair of thin lenses, a doublet system has properties of a thick
+of a pair of thin lenses, a doublet system has properties of a

 lens), given by:

-with M being the transverse corrector image
+with M being the wavelength-dependent transverse corrector's image

 magnification.
 Longitudinal color error